micmejia/bible-dump/NKJV/1 Samuel/1 Sam 1.md

 Then they rose early in the morning and worshiped before the Lord, and returned and came to their house at Ramah.
 And Elkanah knew Hannah his wife, and the Lord remembered her.

 ###### 20
-So it came to pass in the process of time that Hannah conceived and bore a son, and called his name [^f]Samuel, _saying,_ "Because I have asked for him from the Lord."
+So it came to pass in the process of time that Hannah conceived and bore a son, and called his name Samuel, _saying,_ "Because I have asked for him from the Lord."

 ###### 21
 Now the man Elkanah and all his house went up to offer to the Lord the yearly sacrifice and his vow.